Studer: Mixing consoles

-In the mid-1990s Studer started to develop digital mixing consoles.
-After introduction of OnAir 2000 with Touch'n Action user interface in 1997, the D950 was the first digital large frame desk Studer introduced in 1998.
+In the mid-1990s, Studer started to develop digital mixing consoles.
+After the introduction of OnAir 2000 with Touch'n Action user interface in 1997, the D950 was the first digital large frame desk Studer introduced in 1998.
 With Vista Series (Vista 1, 5, 6, 7, 8, 9, V, and X) Studer launched in 2003 the Vistonics user interface with knobs-on-glass technology.
-Some Vista models have been discontinued including the Vista 5 but Vista 1, V, and X remain in production.
-Vista 5BE (Black Edition) was the final model of this series continuing the use of x86 CPU technology replacing SHARC based DSP engines but production on the 5BE was shelved as part of the discontinuation of the Vista 5 product family, the Vista 5BE being almost identical in function and operational features to the Vista V which continues to be produced by Evertz.
+Some Vista models have been discontinued, including the Vista 5, but Vista 1, V, and X remain in production.
+Vista 5BE (Black Edition) was the final model of this series, continuing the use of x86 CPU technology, replacing SHARC-based DSP engines, but production on the 5BE was shelved as part of the discontinuation of the Vista 5 product family, the Vista 5BE being almost identical in function and operational features to the Vista V, which continues to be produced by Evertz.

 The Studer Vista 9M2 (launched September 2013) is a TV broadcast/live production console equipped with the patented Vistonics knobs-on-glass user interface and FaderGlow is used by TV broadcasters including the BBC, RAI, France TV, TV Globo, ABC, NRK, DR and many others.
-Studer also offers radio broadcast consoles with the Glacier control surfaces (replacing the now discontinued On Air 3000 and 2500 controllers) added to the remaining On Air range that includes the OnAir 1500.
+Studer also offers radio broadcast consoles with the Glacier control surfaces (replacing the now-discontinued On Air 3000 and 2500 controllers) added to the remaining On Air range that includes the OnAir 1500.